DerpFest-AOSP/.github/profile/README.md

 We currently support Android 15 QPR1, with the latest security patches from Google.
 Status: March 2025

-Besides we kinda lowkey support Android 14 as well, with the backported latest security patches from Google.
+Besides we kinda lowkey support Android 14 QPR3 as well, with the backported latest security patches from Google.
 Status: December 2024

-And the same applies to Android 13, with the backported latest security patches from Google.
-Status: February 2025
+And the same applies to Android 13 QPR3, with the backported latest security patches from Google.
+Status: March 2025

 ### Maybe what you need